Finite type as fundamental objects even non-single-valued and non-continuous: Expansiveness

-Given a multivalued system $(X,F)$ and a start point $x_0\in X$.
-Consider the action of $x_0$, after a period of motion, the point $x_0$ may have many orbits, a natural question is how to observe or record these orbits of $x_0$, we find the open covers of $X$ present a method as follows.
-The idea combines the construction of GM-graph cover in \cite{GM0} and the thought in \cite{GM}.
+Let $(X,f)$ be a multivalued system and let $x_0 \in X$.
+Consider the iteration of $x_0$ under $f$, the point $x_0$ may produce different orbits.
+A natural question arises: how can we observe or record one specific orbit?
+We find that open covers of $X$ provide a method to address this, as follows.